Search Jobs In Elk Grove

 Ability to:

-• Establish and maintain various data collection, record keeping, tracking, filing, and reporting systems.
+• Establish and maintain a variety of filing, recordkeeping and tracking systems.

 • Effectively use computer systems, software applications relevant to work performed, and modern business equipment to perform a variety of work tasks.